-In addition, students who are new to the history major (traditional University freshmen, transfer students, and students who are declaring a history major for the first time) are required to complete a special section of the 1-credit First-Year Seminar that is designed specifically for new public history majors.
+History majors are required to complete 45 credits (15 courses) from the courses listed below as indicated.
+Students must also complete the 1-credit HIST 100 every semester while enrolled in the history program.
+In addition, students who are new to the history major (traditional University freshmen, transfer students, and students who are declaring a history major for the first time) are required to complete a special section of the 1-credit First-Year Seminar that is designed specifically for new history majors.
 HIST 450 is a variable credit course (3, 6, or 9) based on the number of hours associated with the internship.
 Interns earn roughly three credits for every 120 hours worked during the internship.

 |FYS 100||First Year Seminar||1 credit|

 |HIST 100||History Forum||1 credit|

 |HIST 105||World History I||3 credits|

 |HIST 109||The United States: Colonial America to 1877||3 credits|

 |HIST 110||The United States: 1877 to Present||3 credits|

 |HIST 208||Introduction to History||3 credits|

 |HIST 209||Research and Writing in History||3 credits|